 Wehlener Sonnenuhr Riesling Spätlese 2006, J J Prüm £36

-A legendary estate and arguably the best in Germany.
+A legendary estate and one of the best in Germany.
 Expect this to blossom after ten to twenty years in bottle.
 Limited stock.

 Zeltinger Sonnenuhr Riesling Auslese 2006, J J Prüm £36